curiositycrafter/projects/README.md

-this contains python projects that i did for fun
+ this contains python projects that i did for fun and some stuff that i learned on the go